ansys/pyadditive-widgets/doc/source/getting_started/index.rst

        python -m pip install ansys-additive-widgets

-For information on starting a session and running simulations, see :ref:`ref_user_guide`.
+For information on starting a session with the PyAdditive client and running simulations, see :ref:`ref_user_guide`.

 ..
 LINKS AND REFERENCES
 .. _Ansys Additive: https://www.ansys.com/products/additive